All You Need to Know About the Abu Dhabi Toll Gate Registration

 What are Darb Toll Gate Charges

-- During peak hours from 7:00 am to 9:00 am and from 5:00 pm to 7:00 pm, Monday to Saturday, the toll fee is AED 4
+- During peak hours from 7:00 am to 9:00 am and 5:00 pm to 7:00 pm, from Monday to Saturday, a fee of AED 4 per crossing is applied.

-- A monthly cap of AED 100 on additional vehicles
+- AED 100 for additional vehicles

 Fine for Passing a Toll Gate Without Registration

-- You will be fined AED 200 the second day after the grace period
+- AED 200 the second offence

 Who is Exempted from paying Abu Dhabi Toll?